friends-of-js/web-storage/README.md

 const storage = new WebStorage(localStorage)

-storage.hasNamespace() // Determine if storage have namespace. storage.namespace // Get storage namespace.
-If storage have not namespace, null would be returned storage.length // Get number of elements in storage.
-If storage have namespace, only length of items with this namespace would be return.
-If storage have not namespace, only number of items without namespace would be returned, not all items in localStorage
+// Determine if storage have namespace. storage.hasNamespace()

+// Get storage namespace.
+// If storage have not namespace, null would be returned storage.namespace

+// Get number of elements in storage.
+// If storage have namespace, only length of items with this namespace would be return.
+// If storage have not namespace, only number of items without namespace would be returned,
+// not all items in localStorage storage.length
 ```

 ### Asynchronous api